Waste Reduction- A Golden Opportunity

 5. An active defence.
 In some circumstances, even the best details, finishes and caps don’t offer enough protection.
 And every so often there are applications where these defenses are judged to be aesthetically unacceptable.
 For these cases or when added protection is required, a borax-based solution can be the right choice.
 Borax (disodium tetraborate) is a mineral commonly associated with laundry and cleaning and is non-toxic to mammals.
 It offers strong anti-fungal and insect deterrence and comes in two formats – a liquid that can be brushed on and a solid rod shape that can be inserted into drill holes and capped.
 It’s activated when moisture levels rise above 30%, dispersing into the wood fibre where it destroys rot fungi and insects.

-Those days and even weeks will always be when the rain keeps pouring down.
+There will always be those days and even weeks when the rain keeps pouring down.
 A good design with thoughtful details can set your mind at ease.
-If you’re considering an outdoor timber frame structure, contact Cornerstone Timberframes for the best solutions that will stand the test of time.
+If you’re considering an outdoor timber frame structure, contact Cornerstone Timberframes for the best solutions that will stand the test of time

 National Day for Truth & Reconciliation